How can I support Covenant Kids Congo now?

-For the past three years, Covenant congregations across the United States and Canada have held Hope Sundays for Covenant Kids Congo powered by World Vision.
+For the past five years, Covenant congregations across the United States and Canada have held Hope Sundays for Covenant Kids Congo powered by World Vision.
 During a Hope Sunday, the church presents the great need in DR Congo and the great potential for community transformation.
 Often, the church will play a Covenant Kids Congo video, and the pastor will give a theme-related sermon.
 At the end of the service, individuals and families are invited to sponsor children at a sponsorship table.
 There they can choose a child to sponsor from the available picture folders.

 Currently, more than 300 churches have hosted a Hope Sunday.
 Your congregation can sign up now to host a Hope Sunday and join this unprecedented partnership.
 When you do, you’ll receive a Hope Sunday kit in the mail from World Vision and the picture folders you ordered.
 We recommend that you order enough picture folders for about 20% of your regular attendance.